ThePicoNerd/DigitalOceanDynDNS/README.md

 Automatically update DigitalOcean Domains Records.

+## Warning! 🍝

+I haven't had time to update this and it is broken for now.
+If you want to, feel free to clean up my spaghetti code. 🍝

 ## `config.yaml`

 The main config file is `config.yaml`.
 Each domain is specified inside the `domains` array.
 In each element of the `domains`, you must specify the name of the domain in `name`, and the domain's records in the `records` array.